Complete Guide for 2026

 Under IRS Section 127, employers can provide up to $5,250 per calendar year in tax-free educational assistance for each employee.
 This means neither you nor your employer pay taxes on this benefit.
 The $5,250 limit has remained unchanged since 1986 (equivalent to $14,770 in today's dollars), though many employers supplement this with additional taxable funding.

-- Talent Retention: 76% of employees are more likely to stay with their employer because of tuition benefits, reducing costly turnover
+76% of employees are more likely to stay with their employer because of tuition benefits, reducing costly turnover.

-- Skill Development: 87% of CEOs report employee skill shortages; education benefits help close these gaps
+87% of CEOs report employee skill shortages; education benefits help close these gaps.
+And 84% of employees cite tuition assistance as an important factor when joining companies.

 Amazon Career Choice